Ardumower/Sunray/README.md

 sudo apt-get -y install libbluetooth-dev
 ```

-## How to use Bit-bangling-based I2C driver on a Raspberry PI (OS Lite 64 bit, Debian Bullseye)
+## How to use Bit-bangling-based instead ARM-based I2C driver on a Raspberry PI (OS Lite 64 bit, Debian Bullseye)
-The Raspberry CPU-based I2C driver may have issues for specific IMU chips (MPU etc.) due to missing I2C SCL recovery, missing I2C clock stretching etc. You can switch to a software-based driver (aka 'bit-bangling') like this:
+The Raspberry CPU-based I2C driver may have issues for specific IMU chips (BNO055 etc.) due to missing I2C SCL recovery, missing I2C clock stretching etc. You can switch from ARM-I2C-driver to a software-based driver (aka 'bit-bangling') like this:
 1. Run 'sudo raspi-config' and disable the ARM I2C driver
 2. Run 'sudo nano /boot/config.txt' and add this line to activate the software-based I2C driver:
 dtoverlay=i2c-gpio,bus=1,i2c_gpio_sda=2,i2c_gpio_scl=3